comphilip/koreader-wiki/install/Installation-on-Kindle-devices.md

 ## Err, there are three Kindle packages to choose from, which do I pick?

 They're indicative of the earliest device family the binaries support (and are optimized for).
-Ideally, you choose the one that most closely matcesh your actual device, in order to enjoy the best possible performance.
+Ideally, you choose the one that most closely matches your actual device, in order to enjoy the best possible performance.

 * **Legacy**: K2, DX, K3 (and all their variants).
 * **Kindle**: K4, K5, PW1